M66B/FairEmail/FAQ.md

 ProtonMail uses a proprietary email protocol and [does not directly support IMAP](https://protonmail.com/support/knowledge-base/imap-smtp-and-pop3-setup/), so you cannot use FairEmail to access ProtonMail.

+<a name="faq130"></a>
+**(130) What does message error ... mean?**

+The error *...
+ParseException ...* means that there is a problem with a received message, likely caused by a bug in the sending software.
+FairEmail will workaround this is in most cases, so this message can mostly be considered as a warning instead of an error.

+The error *...SendFailedException...* means that there was a problem while sending a message.
+The error will almost always include a reason.
+Common reasons are that the message was too big or that one or more recipient addresses were invalid.

+Please see [here](#user-content-faq22) for other error messages in the outbox.

 ## Support